bcgov/devhub-app-web/app-web/blog/devhub.md

 ## Devhub Concepts/How to use
+> Although not necessary to explore the Devhub, many features of this application are closely tied to https://github.com, a social code repository platform.
+Some features may provide a better experience if you have a github user account.

 To make it easier to navigate and discover content, we have _specially grouped_ content into relatable ___Topics___.